-Set in the throes of summer, the July 2nd Feast of the Visitation is a happy occasion as the Catholic people experience the joy of viewing the Ark of the Covenant, the expectant Blessed Virgin Mary, as she visits her cousin St. Elizabeth, and Elizabeth’s unborn son, St. John the Baptist.
-It is a feast of both the active and contemplative church as Our Lady takes to the byways to care for another, while simultaneously carrying the Light of the World close to her heart, in her chaste and immaculate womb.
+Set in summer, the Visitation is a happy feast because we, the Catholic people, experience the joy of viewing the Ark of the Covenant, the expectant Mary, as she visits her cousin St. Elizabeth, and Elizabeth’s unborn son, St. John the Baptist.
+It is a feast of the active and contemplative church combined; as Our Lady takes to the byways to care for another while simultaneously carrying Jesus, the Light of the World, close to her heart in her chaste and immaculate womb.
 Dom Prosper Gueranger (b.
 1805- d.
-1875) explains the Epistle, posted above, in relation to the Gospel from today’s Mass, where the meeting between Our Lady and St. Elizabeth is detailed:
+1875) explains the Epistle, posted above, from today’s Mass:

 The Church introduces us into the depth of the Mystery.
 What she has just been reading to us is but the explanation of that word of Elizabeth’s which sums up the whole of today’s feast: “When your voice sounded in my ear, the infant in my womb leaped for joy.”
 Voice of Mary, voice of the turtle, putting winter to flight and announcing spring-tide, flowers and fragrance!
 At this sweet sounds, John’s soul, a captive in the darkness of sin, casts off the badge of slavery and suddenly developing germs of highest virtues appears beauteous as a bride decked in nuptial array: and therefore, how Jesus hastes to this well-beloved soul!
 Between John and the Bridegroom, what ineffable out-pourings!
 What sublime dialogues pass between them, from womb to womb of Mary and Elizabeth!
 Admirable Mothers!
 Sons yet more admirable!
 In this happy meeting, the sight, the hearing, the voice of the Mothers belong less to themselves than to the blessed fruit each bears within her.
 Thus their senses are the lattices through which the Bridegroom and Friend of the Bridegroom see one another, understand one another, speak one to the other!